snakemake-workflows/transcriptome-differential-expression/README.md

 - `transcriptome` - the input transcriptome.
 - `annotation` - the input annotation in GFF format.
-- `control_samples` - a dictionary with control sample names and paths to the fastq files.
+- `condition_a_samples` - a dictionary with sample names and paths of a given condition (e.g. controls) to the fastq files.
-- `treated_samples` - a dictionary with treated sample names and paths to the fastq files.
+- `condition_b_samples` - a dictionary with treated sample names and paths of a given condition (e.g. of a trait or treated samples) to the fastq files.

 ### Output